aidant842/MilestoneProject4/README.md

 * Ability to add items to bag.
 * Ability to edit items in the bag.
 * Ability to delete items in the bag.
-* Ability to purchase items in the bag.(Currently only with test payments, details [here](https://stripe.com/docs/testing))
+* Ability to purchase items in the bag, which sends an email to the user.(Currently only with test payments, details [here](https://stripe.com/docs/testing))
 * A loading page.
 * Customised 404 and 500 error pages with automatic redirect.
 * The project contains a few security features, such as: